Cryptocurrency and Islam

 4. Non-Tangible Nature

-The non-tangible nature of cryptocurrencies may contradict the Islamic principle of having a physical commodity or asset underlying financial transactions.
+The non-tangible nature of cryptocurrencies may contradict the Islamic finance principles of having a physical commodity or asset underlying financial transactions.
 This lack of physicality raises questions about the intrinsic value of cryptocurrencies and their validity as a medium of exchange in Islamic finance.

 5. High Risk Investment